 The pre-emptive right gives the city the priority to purchase certain buildings or lots in order to create community projects.
 Are you the owner of a building affected by this measure?
 Find out everything you need to know about the pre-emptive right.

-The city wants to improve residents’ quality of life by building libraries, sports centres and parks, developing social housing and protecting our history.
+The city wants to improve residents’ quality of life by building libraries, sports centres and parks, developing social and affordable housing and protecting our history.
 It has identified certain strategic areas in which to create these projects.
 If your building is subject to the pre-emptive right, a bailiff will serve you with a notice.

 If you decide to sell your building in the years to come, the city will have priority over other buyers in choosing to purchase it.

 If you receive a Notice of Pre-Emptive Right

 Is your building subject to the pre-emptive right?
 You will remain the owner of your building until you decide to sell it.

 You are under no obligation to sell your building to anyone.
 You maintain all your ownership rights and must continue to fulfill your obligations as an owner.